RUMAH-PETAni/DIAGRAM/public/privacy-policy-en.md

-We value your privacy and are committed to protecting your personal information.
+We value privacy and are committed to protecting your personal information.

 ### **1. Information We Collect**
 We may collect: